jlangch/venice/doc/readme/exceptions.md

 Venice's exception handling is built on Java exceptions thus providing seamless interoperability with existing Java code.

-All exceptions in Venice are *unchecked*.
-If checked exceptions are caught by Venice they are immediately converted to a runtime exception.

 A few exception types are imported implicitly to simplify usage:

   * `:java.lang.Exception`